Gino Hagenkotter found dead inside warehouse after escaping Philadelphia prison: police

 Hagenkotter escaped while he was working a detail assignment in the orchard behind the Philadelphia Industrial Correctional Facility (PICC) on Nov.
 30.

+RELATED: Video shows Gino Hagenkotter after escaping Philadelphia prison; reward offered for info

 Police said officers responded to the 1100 block of E. Venango Street in Philadelphia's Kensington section on Monday for the report of an unresponsive man in a warehouse.
-The man, later identified as Hagenkotter, was pronounced dead on the scene by medics with the Philadelphia Fire Department.
+The man, later identified as Hagenkotter via fingerprint analysis, was pronounced dead on the scene by medics with the Philadelphia Fire Department.
+The escaped inmate didn't have any identification on him, according to police.

 Police believe Hagenkotter broke into the warehouse after they found a broken air vent, a pushed out-fan and a ladder nearby.